-Clarissa Schilling has been involved in promoting girls sport throughout her career.
+Clarissa Schilling, née Goodwin, has been involved in promoting girls sport throughout her career.
 She has competed at a high level across several sports as an athlete herself, including netball, athletics and her main sport of hockey.
 During her hockey career she has gained 14 years of national league experience, won four Investec hockey league titles, and was part of the the senior England women national development squad in 2012.
 She has also coached multiple boys, girls and ladies teams in schools, clubs and universities in the UK, USA and South Africa.

 Clarissa graduated from the University of Birmingham with first class honours in Geography.
 After playing and coaching hockey in South Africa, she returned to work in sports marketing and events for the London based company Limelight Sports, working on several mass participation events aiming to get more people active across the country.
-This was also the same time Clarissa became a contributor for the women's sports magazine, Sportsister, and began several campaigns aimed to tackle the drop-out rate of girls and women in sport and exercise in secondary schools, after school and after university.
-Her current campaign, #takeonaCHALLENGE aims to encourage girls to try new sports including adventure expeditions, raising money to send disadvantaged girls onto courses to develop skills for adventure sport and expeditions in order to bridge the gap in this male dominated area.
+This was also the same time Clarissa became a contributor for the women's sports magazine, Sportsister, and began several campaigns aimed to tackle the drop-out rate of girls and women in sport and exercise in secondary schools, after school, university and post natal.

 In 2012, she stepped away from the sports events industry to complete her PGCE in Geography at the Institute of Education, and became a Fellow of the Royal Geographical Society.
 She began her teaching career at King’s College School, Wimbledon, teaching Geography, running girls hockey and was Head of Athletics.
-She now teaches at Ardingly College, alongside the role of Head of Elite Performance, setting up elite sport programmes in hockey, football and cricket, as well as creating and managing the sport scholarship email@example.com
+She then taught Geography at Ardingly College, alongside the role of Head of Elite Performance, setting up elite sport programmes in hockey, football and cricket, as well as creating and managing the sport scholarship email@example.com

 Musical Events Leader